 Methadone Withdrawal Treatment

-As your dosages are being reduced, you'll undergo counseling, and the counseling can take a number of forms.
+As your dosages are being reduced, you'll undergo therapy, which can take a number of forms.
 If you've got a co-occurring disorder such as depression or bipolar disorder, you'll likely be given psychotherapy and possibly medication assistance to help you through the process.
 You'll probably undergo cognitive behavioral therapy to help you find mechanisms to ensure you don't restart methadone abuse in the future.